 For a list of all the tools included in this special collection, visit the Children and Disasters Tool Index.

-Jennifer Tobin is assistant director of the Natural Hazards Center, University of Colorado Boulder.
+Jennifer Tobin is the assistant director of the Natural Hazards Center, University of Colorado Boulder.
+She has been involved in a wide range of funded research projects focusing on topics such as children and schools, disaster risk reduction, and community resilience following disasters.
 Tobin leads the organization and planning of the annual Natural Hazards Workshop.
-She is the administrator of the Natural Hazards Center's federally-funded Research Award Programs.
-She is also engaged with the work of the CONVERGE facility headquartered at the Natural Hazards Center and she holds a secretariat position for the North American Alliance of Hazards and Disasters Research Institutes (NAAHDRI).
-Tobin received her PhD in Sociology from Colorado State University.
+She is a co-administrator of the Natural Hazards Center’s Federally-Funded Research Award Programs.
+Tobin is also actively engaged in the NSF-funded CONVERGE facility headquartered at the Natural Hazards Center.
+Tobin received her PhD from the Department of Sociology at Colorado State University.